NicoJuicy/LearnML/tips/plots.md

   - Comparison between plt.subplots\(\) and plt.subplot\(\)
   - plt.tight_layout\(\)
   - Set title for Figure
+- How to Customize Matplotlib Plots
   - How To Label The Values Plots With Matplotlib
 - plotnine
 - Data Visualization Packages
   - AutoViz